shank959/prosperity-imc25/README.md

 **Risk Management via Storage Costs**
 A daily storage cost for holding macaron inventory was factored into trade decisions.
 For any trade, if the expected gain (given the projected duration of the panic-bull regime) did not exceed the expected storage cost, the trade was skipped — even during bullish regimes.
 This adjustment prevented overexposure to inventory risk and eliminated low-margin trades that could erode returns.

-**Results**
+### Results
 The sunlight index–based regime detection introduced a robust context filter for conversions, improving both trade selection and timing.
 Incorporating storage costs as a gating condition further balanced the risk profile.
 Together, these adjustments produced stronger, more resilient performance compared to a buy-and-hold baseline.

-### Results

 ---